TheNewJavaman/flow-key-virtual-greenscreen/readme.md

 Intelligent greenscreen software that adapts to uneven lighting

+## Notes

+- Cuda support is not fully implemented; OpenCL is the priority for cross-platform support
+- Virtual camera support is fully implemented
+- GUI support for changing settings is not implemented
+- Breaking up the pictures into blocks (so not working on a pixel-by-pixel basis) is only implemented for the `Splash` and `SplashPrep` filters
+- I'm just going to keep rewriting this software until it's performant and easy to use.
+Fun!

 ## General Flow

 Flow Key reads image data from a real device, applies a filter to the image, and then sends the modified frame to a